Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

 COLUMN                  | FORMAT            | DESCRIPTION
 ----------------------- |:-----------------:|------------------------------------------
-ALTERNATIVE_ID          |  | The CWID of the student replaced with some unique identifiers for security reasons.
+ALTERNATIVE_ID          | String(40)        | The CWID of the student replaced with some unique identifiers for security reasons.
-COURSE_ID               |  | The course number of the course.
+COURSE_ID               | String(40)        | The course number of the course.
-GRADABLE_OBJECT         |  | Different gradable objects and the course
+GRADABLE_OBJECT         | String(250)       | Different gradable objects and the course
-CATEGORY                |  | The gradable objects are categorized here.
+CATEGORY                | String(250)       | The gradable objects are categorized here.
 For example grouping of a bunch of related assignments, forum posting, projects etc
-MAX_POINTS              |  | Maximum allocated points for each Gradable Object EARNED_POINTS           |  | Points earned by the students for a particular gradable object WEIGHT                  |  | Overall weight of that particular assignment towards final grading.
+MAX_POINTS              | Integer[0-1000]   | Maximum allocated points for each Gradable Object
+EARNED_POINTS           | Integer[0-1000]   | Points earned by the students for a particular gradable object WEIGHT                  | Float[0-100.0]    | Overall percent weight of that particular assignment towards final grading (e.g. 50.0 means 50% of the overall grade).
-GRADE_DATE              |  | To facilitate chronological division of gradebook.
+GRADE_DATE              | ISO-8601          | To facilitate chronological division of gradebook.
 Helpful in breaking down the gradebook like 4 weeks or 8 weeks into the course during testing phases.

 4) EVENTS (LMS Usage Data) - usage.csv